-Working with patients in both Charlottesville and the surrounding communities, we treat musculoskeletal conditions in a variety of categories including the services listed below.
-We are also a full-service orthopaedic center, and we feel confident that we have a specialist for whatever your individual needs are.
+Charlottesville Orthopedic Center works with patients in both Charlottesville and the surrounding communities, we treat musculoskeletal conditions in a variety of categories including the services listed below.
+We are also a full-service orthopedic center, and we feel confident that we have a specialist for whatever your individual needs are.

-Please see below for an overview of our core services and specialities.
+Please see below for an overview of our core services and specialties.

-HAND Fractures, joint sprain, arthritis, and lacerations to skin, tendons, and nerves – when these conditions or injuries affect your hands and fingers, they can have a significant impact on the activities you perform every day, from opening a door to typing an email.
+HAND – Fractures, joint sprain, arthritis, and lacerations to skin, tendons, and nerves – when these conditions or injuries affect your hands and fingers, they can have a significant impact on the activities you perform every day, from opening a door to typing an email.
 Our fellowship-trained hand surgeons will explore various treatment options with you, from non-surgical therapy to surgical joint replacement.
-Our goal is to improve your hand function as quickly as possible.
+Our goal at Charlottesville Orthopaedic Center is to is to improve your hand function as quickly as possible.

 Carpal Tunnel Syndrome